baghtal/Scrypt-ScryptN-AutoSwitch/README.md

 Thanks to:
   -https://github.com/neurocis/coinvert for some ideas relating to the API -clubbby for the insipration
+  -Paulbjl2 for some common sense checks and good ideas

 -Outline of work to do:
 1. JSON parse to check the API